-The Healthy Home Evaluator credential builds upon the knowledge of the certified BPI Building Analyst Professional, BPI Energy Auditor or BPI Quality Control Inspector by establishing the competencies required to conduct an in-depth healthy home environmental risk assessment.
+The Healthy Home Evaluator credential builds upon the knowledge of the certified BPI Building Analyst Professional, BPI Energy Auditor, BPI Quality Control Inspector, or BPI Multifamily Building Analyst by establishing the competencies required to conduct an in-depth healthy home environmental risk assessment.
 The Healthy Home Evaluator assesses and characterizes home-based environmental health and safety hazards by integrating qualitative observations with quantitative diagnostics to determine and prioritize recommendations that address existing and potential hazards.
 The Healthy Home Evaluator communicates the identified risks and hazards to the occupant with the goal of improving health and quality of life.